ibexa/documentation-user/docs/personalization/triggers.md

 - [attributes](recommendation_models.md/#nominal-attributes) to be included in the response
 - time that must pass before email start being sent
 - number of repetitions

+If you don't decide otherwise, trigger recipients are selected based on an analysis of BUY and TRANSFER events.
+For the "Reactivation" model, you can decide:

+- what events set off the trigger
+- what [recommendation models](recommendation_models.md), together with their context, are used to calculate the response.
+"Also purchased", "Also clicked", and "Top purchased" are used by default.